yli3/GetData_CourseProject/README.md

 ## Cleaned data objectives

 Our objective is to produce dataset according to tidy data principles.
-This means that each variable measured will be in its own column, and each observation will be in its own row.

 Additionally, we will be providing the output in narrow, rather than wide form, such that each row contains only one measurement value.
 Either narrow or wide data may qualify as tidy, and the `reshape2` **R** package provides an easy interface between them.